Captain E.J. Smith - Memorials and Family

 “To my fellow sufferers: My heart overflows with grief for you all and is laden with sorrow that you are weighed down with this terrible burden that has been thrust upon us.
 May God be with us and comfort us all.
 Yours in deep sympathy, Eleanor Smith.”

 In Smith's hometown, Hanley, where he was hardly known beyond his circle of close friends, the news of Smith's connection to the area was not seen as good publicity, and so the council made no move to commerorate Smith directly.
 However that did not mean there were no tributes being paid.
-On June 6th, 1912, his wife Eleanor wrote to her nephew Frank Hancock “I wish you could know –read all the magnificent tributes paid to him.
+On the 6th of June, 1912, his wife Eleanor wrote to her nephew Frank Hancock “I wish you could know –read all the magnificent tributes paid to him.
 I never knew any one man created such esteem and love as he had the power of doing, and no son of England died a more noble death….”

 Here are some of the well known memorials:

 Hanley Town Hall

 Hanley put up a brass tablet in Smith's memory in the apse facing the entrance to the Town Hall, with a ceremony on Tuesday 16th April 1913, unveiling the plaque, along with a picture of Smith in his RNR dress uniform, which bears the inscription:

 "This tablet dedicated to the memory of COMMANDER EDWARD JOHN SMITH R.D.
 R.N.R.
 Born in Hanley, 27th January 1850, Died at sea, 15th April 1912.
 Be British.
 Whilst in command of the White Star SS Titanic that great ship struck an iceberg in the Atlantic Ocean during the night and speedily sank with nearly all who were on board.
 Captain Smith having done all man could do for the safety of passengers and crew remained at his post on the sinking ship until the end.
 His last message to the crew was “Be British.”